2020 is the number of perfect vision, and what better way to start the new decade than with a fresh perspective on your health goals?

 Preparing staples such as lentils, vegetables, and chicken in bulk allows you to skip the fast-food line and keep your lifestyle healthy.

 Ready for a snack?
-Buy a bag of carrots and celery sticks and chop them into bite-size portions.
-Pair them with hummus or try adding a handful of almonds or mixed nuts to your desk drawer for those afternoon cravings.
+Buy a bag of carrots and celery sticks, chop them into bite-size portions, and pair them with hummus.
+Or try adding a handful of almonds or mixed nuts to your desk drawer for those afternoon cravings.

 Make Your Plate Count